Revels Sea Chantey Sing Song Sheet

 And her captain’s name it is Burgess,

-and they say that she's a floating Hell.
+and they say she’s a floating Hell.

 I sailed with Burgess once before,